Bitshala-Classrooms/LBTCL-week-1-assignment/README.md

 - Create two wallet named `Miner` and `Trader`.
 The names are case-sensitive and should be exact.
 - Generate one address from the `Miner` wallet with a label "Mining Reward".
-- Mine new blocks to this address until you get positive wallet balance. (use `generatetoaddress`) (observe many blocks it took to get to a positive balance)
+- Mine new blocks to this address until you get positive wallet balance. (use `generatetoaddress`) (observe how many blocks it took to get to a positive balance)
 - Write a short comment describing why wallet balance for block rewards behaves that way.
 - Print the balance of the `Miner` wallet.
 - Create a receiving addressed labeled "Received" from `Trader` wallet.